COTC Legends of Loyalty

 Doug Warthen began his COTC career in 1988 as an accountant in the Office of Fees and Deposits.
 Through the years he took on various roles and promotions leading up to his appointment as assistant director of facilities in 2012, where he continues to serve.
 During his 32-year tenure, he has continually put the needs of the college and its constituents first, making an extra effort to complete a project, address an issue or deal with any emergency that might arise.
 With his responsibility for overseeing the space needs for campus events, he has established outstanding relationships with customers and clients, both internal and external.
 His devotion to COTC, his many contributions and years of service, combined with his quick smile and light-hearted sense of humor, have earned him the respect and admiration of the campus community.

-The 2021 Legends of Loyalty recipients are:
+2021 Legends of Loyalty Award Recipients

-The 2019 Legends of Loyalty recipients are:
+2019 Legends of Loyalty Award Recipients

 L to R: John McDonald, Dr. Robert A. Barnes, COTC President John M. Berry, Sue Bidwell, Regina Williams, John and Christine Warner (posthumously) award accepted by daughter Melissa Warner Bow and grandson Andrew Bow

-The 2018 Legends of Loyalty recipients are:
+2018 Legends of Loyalty Award Recipients

 L to R: Richard Corbett (posthumously-pictured is wife, Judy Corbett), John Hinderer, Dave Mettler, Cheryl Snyder, Sarah Wallace and Karen Buchwald Wright

-The 2017 Legends of Loyalty recipients are:
+2017 Legends of Loyalty Award Recipients

 Ken Ollish, Sandra Siegrist, Whit Tussing and Lisa Smith

-The 2016 Legends of Loyalty recipients are:
+2016 Legends of Loyalty Award Recipients

 John Alford (posthumously), Scott Wilson, Barry Riley and Steve Riley